ovh/docs/pages/account/billing/managing_ovh_orders/guide.en-gb.md

 On this page, you will see the following information:

-- the date the purchase order was created
+- The date the purchase order was created
-- the Order number
+- The order number
-- the Order status
+- The order status
-- the purchase order amount, including VAT
+- The purchase order amount, including VAT

 The various order statuses are listed below: